Muscat and Oman: Insurgency and oil drilling

 The discovery of oil in the Persian Gulf exacerbated the dispute between the Sultan in Muscat and the Imams of Oman.
 Oil exploration had begun in the early 1920s by the Anglo-Persian Oil Company.
-The course of the Second World War severely disrupted such activities.
+The course of World War II severely disrupted such activities.
 Further, the Sultanate of Muscat during that time was experiencing terrible social, economic and political conditions.
-The Sultunate was underdeveloped with no infrastructure or telephones, and Sultan Said bin Taimur prohibited anything that he considered "decadent", including radios.
-The British government continued to have vast political control over the Sultanate as the chief adviser to the Sultan, defense secretary and all ministers of the Sultanate except for one were British.
+The Sultanate was underdeveloped with no infrastructure or telephones, and Sultan Said bin Taimur prohibited anything that he considered "decadent", including radios.
+The British government continued to have vast political control over the Sultanate as the chief adviser to the Sultan, defense secretary and all ministers of the Sultanate except for two were British.
 The British government, Iraq Petroleum Company and the Sultan were keen to search for oil and made early plans (1946) to establish an army that could occupy the Imamate of Oman.

 The last Imam of Oman, Ghalib Bin Ali, started an uprising in 1954 when the Sultan granted licenses to the Iraq Petroleum Company despite the fact that the largest oil fields lay inside the Imamate.
 The hostilities were put down in 1955, but the longer conflict would evolve into the Jebel Akhdar rebellion, where Sultan Said bin Taimur relied heavily on continued British military support.
-Iraq Petroleum, along with its operator of oil exploration, Petroleum Development Oman, was owned by European oil giants including Anglo-Iranian Oil's successor British Petroleum which encouraged the British government to extend their support to the Sultan.
+Iraq Petroleum, along with its operator of oil exploration, Petroleum Development Oman, was owned by European oil giants including Anglo-Iranian Oil's successor BP which encouraged the British government to extend their support to the Sultan.

 The insurgency erupted again in 1957, when Saudi Arabia began supporting the Omani rebels, but eventually the Sultan was able to establish pre-eminence over most of the inland.
 The same year, British forces bombarded the town of Nizwa, the capital of the Imamate, and toppled the Ibadi theocracy.
 Ghalib Bin Ali went into exile in Saudi Arabia and the last rebel forces were defeated two years later, in 1959.
 The Treaty of Seeb was terminated and the autonomous Imamate of Oman abolished.

 The frequency of uprisings such as the Dhofar Rebellion, supported by the communist government of South Yemen, motivated the British to supplant the Sultan.
 The British chose the Western-educated son of the Sultan, Qaboos bin Said who was locked up in the palace, because his father feared a coup.
 On his release, Qaboos bin Said, with the help of British military forces, staged a successful palace coup and was proclaimed Sultan of Muscat and Oman in 1970.
 The newly consolidated territories along with Muscat were reorganized into the present-day unified Sultanate of Oman by August 1970.

-In 1976, again with British aid, the Sultan secured his hold over the entire interior and suppressed the Dhofar rebellion.